agottipati9/cv-web/content/event/botm/index.md

 ---
 title: Basestation-on-the-move, a Radio Access Network Management Primitive

-location: IEEE Infocom CNERT Workshop
+location: IEEE INFOCOM CNERT Workshop

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.